ozyurtf/cpu-scheduler/README.md

 The size of this data structure is approximately 1.5KB.

-Along with the struct task, **each process** in the Linux **requires** **two stacks** (one for the **user space** and the other is for the **kernel space**).
+Along with the struct task, **each process** in the Linux **requires two stacks** (one for the **user space** and the other is for the **kernel space**).

-As we might guess, the **user stack** is used to **execute the code** (e.g., function calls, local variables, function parameters, etc.) in the user space.
+**User stack** is a region of memory allocated for user-level tasks.
+It is used to store information that will be used during the **execution of the code (e.g., function calls, local variables, function parameters, etc.) in the user space.**

-And **kernel stack** handles interrupts, system calls, and other kernel operations that are related to the process.
+**Kernel stack** is another region of memory allocated for kernel-level tasks **(e.g., interrupts, system calls, and other kernel operations**.
 When we switch from the user mode to the kernel mode, kernel stack is used.

 Using **two separate stacks** for user space and kernel space helps us to **maintain isolation between user space and kernel space**.
-When a process executes a system call or when it encounters an exception, we need switch to the kernel mode, and handle the tasks in the kernel by using the kernel stack.
+When system call is made or when we encounter an exception during the execution of a process, the operating system switches to the kernel mode, and handles the tasks in the kernel by using the kernel stack.

-The size of the kernel stack is somewhere between 4KB and 8KB and the user stack can grow dynamically until the stack ran out of space.
+The size of the kernel stack is somewhere between 4KB and 8KB while the user stack can grow dynamically until the stack ran out of space.

 And when we want to **create a new process**, we can make a system call named **fork()**.